-- 10.8 The risks which are specifically covered by this approach include, without being limited to, risks of: - a) loss of documents evidencing title of assets of the Company; - b) misrepresentations or misleading statements made to the Company or its investors; - c) acts, errors or omissions resulting in a breach of: - (a) legal and regulatory obligations; - (b) duty of skill and care towards the Company and its investors; - (c) fiduciary duties; - (d) obligations of confidentiality; - (e) the terms of the Instrument of Incorporation; - (f) terms of appointment of the ACD by the Company; - d) failure to establish, implement and maintain appropriate procedures to prevent dishonest, fraudulent or malicious acts; - e) improperly carried out valuation of assets or calculation of Share prices; - f) losses arising from business disruption, system failures, failure of transaction processing or process management. - 10.9 Conflicts may arise between the interests of the ACD and its permitted delegates in certain circumstances, for example, where there is likelihood that: - a) the delegate and an investor in a Company are members of the same group or have any other contractual relationship, if the investor controls the delegate or has the ability to influence its actions (in such cases the likelihood of conflict is likely to increase the greater the extent of such control); - b) the delegate makes a financial gain, or avoids a financial loss, at the expense of the Company or the investors in the Company; - c) the delegate has an interest in the outcome of a service or an activity provided to the ACD or the Company; - d) the delegate has a financial or other incentive to favour the interest of another client over the interests of the Company or the investors in the Company; - e) the delegate receives or will receive from a person other than the ACD an inducement in relation to the collective portfolio management activities provided to the ACD and the Company in the form of monies, goods or services other than the standard commission or fee for that service. - 10.10 The ACD has a policy and procedures in place to monitor the conflicts of interest that may arise in the context of its delegation of certain of its functions.
+- (a) legal and regulatory obligations; - (b) duty of skill and care towards the Company and its investors; - (c) fiduciary duties; - (d) obligations of confidentiality; - (e) the terms of the Instrument of Incorporation; - (f) terms of appointment of the ACD by the Company; - 10.10.4 failure to establish, implement and maintain appropriate procedures to prevent dishonest, fraudulent or malicious acts; - 10.10.5 improperly carried out valuation of assets or calculation of Share prices; - 10.10.6 losses arising from business disruption, system failures, failure of transaction processing or process management. - 10.11 Subject to the FCA Rules and the UK AIFM regime, the ACD may delegate certain of its functions as AIFM.
+Accordingly: - 10.11.1 the ACD has delegated the provision of investment management services to the Investment Managers; and - 10.11.2 the ACD has delegated certain administrative functions to the Registrar, the Administrator and the Fund Accountant. - 10.12 Conflicts may arise between the interests of the ACD and its permitted delegates in certain circumstances, for example, where there is likelihood that: - 10.12.1 the delegate and an investor in a Company are members of the same group or have any other contractual relationship, if the investor controls the delegate or has the ability to influence its actions (in such cases the likelihood of conflict is likely to increase the greater the extent of such control); - 10.12.2 the delegate makes a financial gain, or avoids a financial loss, at the expense of the Company or the investors in the Company; - 10.12.3 the delegate has an interest in the outcome of a service or an activity provided to the ACD or the Company; - 10.12.4 the delegate has a financial or other incentive to favour the interest of another client over the interests of the Company or the investors in the Company; - 10.12.5 the delegate receives or will receive from a person other than the ACD an inducement in relation to the collective portfolio management activities provided to the ACD and the Company in the form of monies, goods or services other than the standard commission or fee for that service. - 10.13 The ACD has a policy and procedures in place to monitor the conflicts of interest that may arise in the context of its delegation of certain of its functions.
 To the extent any actual conflicts of interest are determined to have arisen, the ACD will manage such conflicts to minimise any impact on the investment performance, and will also seek to prevent them from reoccurring.
 Certain activities may be required to be modified or terminated to minimise conflicts of interest which may be identified from time to time.

-10.11 Although conflicts of interest can also arise where the delegate and the ACD are members of the same group or have any other contractual relationship and the delegate controls the ACD or has the ability to influence its actions, it is not currently considered that there are material existing conflicts of interest between the ACD and Thesis Asset Management Limited (in its role as one of the Investment Managers).
+10.14 Although conflicts of interest can also arise where the delegate and the ACD are members of the same group or have any other contractual relationship and the delegate controls the ACD or has the ability to influence its actions, it is not currently considered that there are material existing conflicts of interest between the ACD and Thesis Asset Management Limited (in its role as one of the Investment Managers).
 Thesis Asset Management Limited is the only Investment Manager connected with the ACD, as it is in the same group as the ACD.